DataDog/integrations-extras/jfrog_platform_cloud/README.md

 You can find the dashboard packaged with this integration under the Assets tab on the integration tile.

 #### JFrog Platform Cloud Log Analytics
-This dashboard provides summary of access logs and gives customer an information about various HTTP response codes, HTTP 500 errors, calls volume and users operations for greater operational insight.
+This dashboard provides a summary of access logs and information about various HTTP response codes, HTTP 500 errors, call volume, and user operations.

 ## Setup